How to Optimize a Server for Ecommerce

 Because performance is so vital to ecommerce, there is a lot of evidence we can draw on to establish a baseline performance target.

-A study by CDN provider Akamai found that a load-time delay of 2 seconds increased bounce rates by 103 percent.
+A study by Canadian provider Akamai found that a load-time delay of 2 seconds increased bounce rates by 103 percent.
 The same study showed that a 100-millisecond delay in response time reduced conversion rates by 7 percent.

 Performance is even more important on mobile.
 A 2018 report from Google showed that the bounce rate probability increases as load time increases.